FREQUENTLY ASKED QUESTIONS

 What is the Making Room campaign?

 Making Room is a response to the stirring of the Holy Spirit to live out our mission statement: Sharing in Hope, Living with Purpose, For the sake of Others.
 Part of Making Room is a capital campaign launched in March of 2021.
 The target of the campaign is to raise the additional funding needed to support the vision of transforming Latimer Hall into a multi-purpose mission and ministry facility, enabling us to share the hope found in Christ with the next generation and empower them to discover their God-given purpose in life.
-Renovations to Latimer include a larger worshipping space and dedicated space for children, students, and young adults.
+Renovations to Latimer include a larger worshipping space and a dedicated space for children, students, and young adults.
 Expanding into Latimer is part of a larger vision of becoming a campus people don’t just walk through but come to in search of Hope.
 That hope has a name – Jesus Christ, and we desire to introduce others to Him.